Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Experimental Setup

-We use five day-day and five day-night conditions to enable fair comparison across illumination changes.
-For BrisbaneEventVPR \cite{fischer_event-based_2020}, we use sunset1 as the reference and query against sunrise, morning, daytime, sunset2 and night.
-For NSAVP \cite{carmichael_dataset_2025}, we evaluate five pairs from Route 0: forward-afternoon vs. forward-sunset, forward-afternoon vs. forward-night, forward-night vs. forward-sunset, reverse-afternoon vs. reverse-night, and reverse-sunset vs. reverse-night.
-We follow the naming convention from the original paper, where \texttt{R0} denotes Route 0, \texttt{F/R} indicate forward/reverse traversal, and \texttt{A}, \texttt{S}, \texttt{N} correspond to afternoon, sunset, and night conditions, respectively.
-Other datasets, such as DDD20~\cite{hu_ddd20_2020} and NYC Events~\cite{pan_nyc-event-vpr_2024}, are not considered in this work, as they lack explicit repeat traversals.
+To ensure fair comparison across illumination changes, we evaluate five day-to-day and five day-to-night pairs.
+On BrisbaneEventVPR~\cite{fischer_event-based_2020}, we use \texttt{sunset1} as the reference against \texttt{sunrise}, \texttt{morning}, \texttt{daytime}, \texttt{sunset2}, and \texttt{night}.
+On NSAVP~\cite{carmichael_dataset_2025}, we adopt the notation \texttt{R0-[F/R]-[A/S/N]} (Route 0, Forward/Reverse, Afternoon/Sunset/Night) to evaluate five pairs: FA0 vs. FS0, FA0 vs. FN0, FN0 vs. FS0, RA0 vs. RN0, and RS0 vs. RN0.
+Datasets such as DDD20~\cite{hu_ddd20_2020} and NYC Events~\cite{pan_nyc-event-vpr_2024} were excluded as they lack explicit repeat traversals.